hashicorp/terraform-google-consul/modules/consul-cluster/README.md

 ### SSH access

-You can SSH to the Compute Instances using the [conventional ways offered by GCE]( https://cloud.google.com/compute/docs/instances/connecting-to-instance).
+You can SSH to the Compute Instances using the [conventional methods offered by GCE]( https://cloud.google.com/compute/docs/instances/connecting-to-instance).
 Google [strongly recommends]( https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys) that you connect to an Instance [from your web browser](https://cloud.google.com/compute/docs/instances/connecting-to-instance#sshinbrowser) or using the [gcloud